Why Can’t I Update Windows 11? — Even Though It’s Already Installed

 DISM /Online /Cleanup-Image /RestoreHealth

-Fix 2: Clear Windows Update Cache
+Fix 2: Clear the Windows Update Cache

-Sometimes, cached update files cause failures.
+Sometimes, broken or incomplete update files in the cache can cause repeated failures.

 Steps:

-1. Press Windows + R → type services.msc
+1. Press Windows + R, type services.msc, and press Enter.

-4. Restart the Windows Update service
+4. Go back to Services and start the Windows Update service again.

-Fix 3: Try Manual Upgrade
+Fix 3: Try a Manual Upgrade

 So What Was the Real Cause?